Global Oil & Gas Leader Leverages the BHC3 AI Suite

 “The combination of our data science expertise and the software development expertise that C3.ai brings is really powerful.”

 GM Data Science

-BakerHughesC3.ai worked with the oil & gas producer to establish a global Center of Excellence (CoE) with two development teams spread across four different countries.
-The CoE provides the oil & gas producer with a governance structure and dedicated BakerHughesC3.ai personnel to share best practices, identify obstacles, and keep work on schedule.
+BakerHughesC3.ai worked with the oil and gas producer to establish a global Center of Excellence with two development teams spread across four different countries.
+The CoE provides the oil and gas producer with a governance structure and dedicated BakerHughesC3.ai personnel to share best practices, identify obstacles, and keep work on schedule.
 The BakerHughesC3.ai and customer teams collaborate to identify high-value use cases, specify and build applications within the BHC3 AI Suite, and run and optimize them over time.
-In the CoE’s first year, the oil & gas producer developed two applications now in production and one deployed for field testing.
-They now aim to deliver over 15 distinct applications over a period of four years.
+In the CoE’s first year, the oil and gas producer developed two applications now in production and one deployed for field testing.
+They now aim to deliver more than 15 distinct applications over a period of four years.